 “Help!
 My users can’t log into the PaperCut User Web Interface, Client, or Mobility Print using their Active Directory Domain credentials, but internal user accounts can sign-in just fine.
 What’s going on?”

-Note: for a more general FAQ on PaperCut and Active Directory, head over to the Active Directory Considerations KB.
+Notes For a more general information, FAQs and sync details for PaperCut and Active Directory, head over to Active Directory Considerations or Synchronize user and group details with Active Directory .

 This could be an issue if you’ve linked your PaperCut Application Server to use Active Directory as its user directory source (check out the How to sync users and groups with Active Directory details)…. and for some reason the App Server is no longer to ‘talk’ to your Active Directory (AD).